codeigniter-kr/ci4userguidekr/source/database/examples.rst

 The above get() function retrieves all the results from the supplied table.
-The :doc:`Query Builder <query_builder>` class contains a full compliment of functions for working with data.
+The :doc:`Query Builder <query_builder>` class contains a full complement of functions for working with data.

 Query Builder Insert
 ====================